mehulshah1506/Crypto/README.md

 ### Available algorithms
-AES256
+- AES256
-AES128
+- AES128
-DES3
+- DES3

-/* In order to use the new algorithm, create a separate file for that algorithm and refer the other files in the same folder*/
+> NOTE: In order to use the new algorithm, create a separate file for that algorithm
+> and refer the other files in the same folder

 ### USE
 Please refer Test folder in order to understand how to use it.